 Genus: Mammillaria

-Mammillaria spinosissima 'Un Pico' is an attractive cactus with only one spine per areole.
-The stem is columnar, usually solitary but sometimes clumping, dark blue-green, and can grow up to 1 foot (30 cm) tall and 4 inches (10 cm) in diameter.
-The tubercles are ovate-conical, 4-sided basally, with axils slightly woolly.
-The spines measure up to 1.6 inches (4 cm) long.
+Mammillaria spinosissima 'Un Pico' is an attractive cactus with a dark blue-green, columnar stem that has only one spine per areole.
+Usually, this cactus grows as a solitary stem, although it can occasionally produce offsets at the base, forming a dense clump over time.
+The stem can reach heights of up to 1 foot (30 cm) and a diameter of 4 inches (10 cm).
+The tubercles are ovate-conical, 4-sided basally, with slightly woolly axils.
+The spines can grow up to 1.6 inches (4 cm) long.

 Learn more at How to Grow and Care for Mammillaria.